 After having fiddled around on bare feet and borrowed FiveFingers, I thought it was time to participate in a ‘small run’.
-With the 100 days programme of Sportrusten, Ruth Langemeijer has helped me to arrange a training schedule for the half marathon.
+With the 100 days programme of Sportrusten, Ruth Langemeijer has helped me to arrange a training schedule for the half-marathon.
 I have learned not only to run in a new way, but also to breathe in a new way.
 An ideal combination, as it turned out, to train and monitor my body.
 I was making progress, I was doing great!
 Former running injuries kept quiet, and I finished easily.
-Finally I understood what runners meant when they say ‘I can still run for hours‘.
+Finally, I understood what runners meant when they say ‘I can still run for hours‘.

 This tasted like more.

 Running a marathon at the age of 30, that is, the Crazy Barefoot Marathon, sounded good to me.
-To prevent myself from becoming too fanatical, I asked Ruth again to help me arranging a schedule.
+To prevent myself from becoming too fanatical, I asked Ruth again to help me to arrange a schedule.
 We followed the principle of ‘training for 14K is enough for a marathon’, with an exception here and there to prepare my feet for a longer distance.
 I enjoyed it: especially the run called ‘watching birds’ satisfied me intensively.

 Until the symptoms came back.
-Of course not until after my run, which caused me to continue for too long.
+Of course, not until after my run, which caused me to continue for too long.
 Too bad.
-Running decently and watching birds didn’t help me anymore.
+Running decently and watching birds didn’t help me any more.
 My left calf had grown permanently.
 After running, whatever distance, it was swollen and tight as a balloon.
 I had to take a short break.
-But actually I went too far already: I couldn’t climb, walk, teach or even cycle without pain anymore.
+But actually I went too far already: I couldn’t climb, walk, teach or even cycle without pain any more.

 I saw my dream fall to pieces.
 I wondered what I regretted most: the falling to pieces of that dream or the pain… Why do we want to run a marathon?
 Is it a hype?
 Is it about the performance?
 I told myself that those were not my motives.

 For me, it wasn’t about finishing a marathon, about a distance that you have to run once to receive a medal.
 My bar was much higher.
-I wanted this to go just as easy as the half marathon.
+I wanted this to go just as easy as the half-marathon.
 I wanted to just run 42 kilometres on a nice day and ‘just’ go climbing again the next day, without stiff legs.

 You’re telling yourself a lot, you’re fooling yourself and brush aside every piece of advice.
-Like other people know what is best for your body!
+Like other people, know what is best for your body!
 Eventually I completely stopped running.
-Without a goal and with pain, there is no fun to it anymore.
+Without a goal and with pain, there is no fun to it any more.
 So it was a need to perform?
 I still think not.
 I think that a ‘small run’ can be a good motivation for every runner.
 From now on, my advice will be: Don’t think you know it all or persist obstinately: don’t brush aside those pieces of advice.
 When experts by experience speak up, they are trying to preserve you from a lot of misery.

 I saw them coming past, the ten bare foot runners that did participate in the Crazy Barefoot Marathon.
 I felt I was becoming jealous, it was such a nice day to go for a run!
 But I also felt an inner void and a distance.
 It was getting across to me that I had distanced myself from this passion.
 I cut myself off of it.